Central Ranges taipan: Venom

-2010 Rediscovery
+2010 rediscovery

 In May 2010, a second specimen of O. temporalis was found in the Great Victoria Desert of Western Australia.
-The adult female taipan measuring 1.3 m in total length was captured by the Spinifex people from the Tjuntjuntjara Aboriginal community during a biological study at Ilkurlka, 165 km west of the South Australian border, 425 km south of the location of the initial discovery.
+The adult female taipan measuring 1.3 m in total length was captured by Spinifex people from Tjuntjuntjara during a biological study at Ilkurlka, 165 km west of the South Australian border, 425 km south of the location of the initial discovery.